mfix22/gnt/README.md

 $ npm run generate -- '<your type name>'
 ```
 to get started.
 A folder with `index.js`, `index.spec.js` (your test), and a `package.json` will be created for you!
+Then run `npm run link` and you should be on your way.

 If you have any idea for new types, please submit an issue or PR!